dart-lang/leak_tracker/doc/leak_tracking/DETECT.md

 ### By environment

-Leak tracker is enabled for unit tests in Flutter packages.
+At this time, leak tracking is supported only for unit tests within Flutter packages.

-Current version of leak tracker is off for:
+With the latest version of leak tracker, leak tracking is not supported for:

 1. Web platform
 2. Running applications